 Cityscape photography is a lot like capturing a landscape except that it’s done in an urban and built-up area.

 Images of big city skylines are a popular form of art, especially if it’s your favourite city on display.
 Cityscapes can even be captured from the top of tall buildings or a helicopter.

-This is a professional genre in which a photographer is hired to take pictures specifically to sell a service, promote a product or create a unique collection of photos for another business.
+Commercial photography is a professional genre in which a photographer is hired to take pictures specifically to sell a service, promote a product or create a unique collection of photos for another business.

 Composite photography is a fantastic art form where a photographer will combine several images, overlays and even alternative mediums to create an image.

 Taking the actual photos is just a small part of creating a composite – more time is spent afterwards in computer editing.